EVP Position Sensor Replacement

 - Check Engine light is on

-- Engine is difficult to start when cold
+- The engine is difficult to start when cold

 - Engine runs rough when cold